The following is a guest post by Magnus Linklater. Magnus is the MD of Bespoke Digital, a content and SEO agency based in Bristol, UK.

 Note from Susanna:

-There are many benefits of writing guest posts.
+There are many benefits to writing guest posts.
 Links for SEO reasons are only one fairly small aspect of guest blogging.
 You can find a couple of more very convincing reasons to use guest blogging to build your business in this article.